 There are two major steps in the building a Video story:

-To create Video story interactions:
+To set up Video story interactions:

 - Select the desired Section in the catalog entry and click Add instruction.